top of page

 14. Changes to This Policy

 This policy is reviewed regularly and updated to reflect changes in legislation, professional guidance, or practice.
 The current version is always available at www.becomeyourchange.com.
-Material changes will be communicated to existing clients at least 28 days before they take effect.
+Material changes will be communicated to existing clients and professional clients at least 28 days before they take effect.

 References